basta/docuscraper/README.md

 # DocuScraper 📄

 A fast, asynchronous command-line tool to crawl and scrape documentation websites, consolidating all content into a single text file.
-Ideal for creating context files for LLMs or for offline reading.
+Ideal for creating context files for LLMs.

 ---